from small one page howto to huge articles all in one place

 RETURN VALUE

 On success, the telldir() function returns the current location in the directory stream.
-On error, -1 is returned, and errno is set appropriately.
+On error, -1 is returned, and errno is set to indicate the error.

 ERRORS